MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 >[!IMPORTANT]
 > If you create an Office 365 group from any other app such as Outlook, it will not include Yammer.
 To have the connected group include Yammer, you must create the group in Yammer.

+## Yammer networks in Native Mode

+When your group is an Office 365 connected group, you can manage many aspects of your group through the Microsoft 365 admin center, in addition to managing them through Yammer as discussed above.
+All groups from Yammer networks that are in [Native Mode](overview-native-mode.md) will be manageable through these admin centers.
+Some of the management capabilities that can be done through the Microsoft 365 admin center include:

+- Add or remove group members
+- Manage group ownership
+- Delete a group
+- Restore a deleted group
+- Rename the group
+- Update the group description
+- Change the group's privacy setting

 ## Email and Office 365 connected groups